StephenMoreOSU/StephenMoreProjects/README.md

 <a name="bash"></a>
 ## BASH
-Contains project directories for matlab projects
+Contains project directories for bash shell scripts
 #### Projects:
 * compile_simulate_synthesize_sverilog
 * matrix_operations

 <a name="c"></a>
 ## C